comp-lin-alg/comp-lin-alg-course/doc/source/L2_QR_factorisation.rst

 In this section we will introduce the QR factorisation and some good and bad algorithms to compute it.

-What is the QR Factorisation?
+What is the QR factorisation?
 -----------------------------

 We start with another definition.